 And if you’re brave, you could fire back a question.
 ‘So how do you feel the brief overview I’ve given you broadly fits with the person you’re searching for?’

 By asking this question you start to get them thinking about you in the role and also open up a deeper conversation about the role itself.

 So if you’ve found this video helpful, please hit the thumbs up button.

 The more engagement we get…. the more we can invest in further videos.
 And likewise if you have a comment, perhaps a different view on answering this question or perhaps a specific thing you’re struggling with right now, please leave a comment and I’ll personally answer it for you.

 So to summarise, this is a real banana skin of a question.
 But preparation is key as 9 times out of 10 you WILL get asked it.

 Either question the question to reduce the ambiguity, or take the bull by the horns and follow technique 2, making sure you talk about how YOU can solve their problem.

-And finally if you haven’t already, please subscribe to this channel and hit the bell so you get notified when our next video lands.
+And finally if you haven’t already, please subscribe to this Youtube channel and hit the bell so you get notified when our next video lands.

 Good luck and speak soon.